fallen-icarus/cardano-loans/README.md

-Consider what this means for the non-banked people who live in countries unable to support their own credit history databases due to lack of money, corruption, etc. By using Cardano-Loans, the non-banked can trustlessly start building their own credit history for as little as 0.3 ADA per loan action.
+Consider what this means for the non-banked people who live in countries unable to support their own credit history databases due to lack of money, corruption, etc. By using Cardano-Loans, the non-banked can trustlessly start building their own credit histories for as little as 0.3 ADA per loan action.
 This likely results in a credit history database that is 1,000-10,000x cheaper to run than the credit history systems in developed nations like the United States.
 And despite being astronomically cheaper to maintain, it offers things not even the contemporary databases offer: